EARnagram/lessons/sec1/css_positioning_box_model/README.md

 Now for the wild assumption: open chrome and visit any site.

 Now, if you'll relax your eyes as you stare into that website, I'm sure you'll make out a number of rectangles in that site - go ahead, count them!
+In fact, turn on your chrome inspector to prove it!

 I can assume this because, much like comics - predominantly relying on the rectangular panel for the majority of their page layout - **the web is made of